 Kolkata iconizes Howrah Bridge, Victoria Memorial, trams, puchka, macher jhol, rosogolla, and complete festivity madness during Durga Puja.
 It is historical, colonial, bright, and sweet.
 But there is a dark chapter as well.
-With this article we bring you the eeriest tales from the most haunted places in Kolkata.
-Some scary mysteries, eerie beliefs, and presumably real haunted stories in Kolkata that chill the spine and blood to hell.
+With this article, we bring you the eeriest tales from the most haunted places in Kolkata.
+Some scary mysteries, eerie beliefs, and presumably real haunted stories in Kolkata chill the spine and blood to hell.

 Top 11 Haunted Places In Kolkata

 Let’s zoom in and view Kolkata through spooky lenses.
 The stories about the places are unending and quite interesting too.
 So, are you ready to boost your interest in the amazing horror places in Kolkata?
 It’s unnerving and we bet you’ll be visualizing our words and get goosebumps even in daylight.
 Here are the 9 shortlisted haunted places in Kolkata:

 Background: National Library, the former residence of Governor-General during the British period, is well-known for rich treasures of rare and significant books and publications; and eerie stories knitted on it.
 It is said and ardently believed that Lady Metcalfe, the Governor’s wife, was fond of books and a cleanliness freak.
 She hated if things were out of order.
 What’s freaky is that she still does that.
 So don’t you dare forget to keep books in their respective shelves!
 It is not just one of the best-haunted places to visit in Kolkata but also one of the most haunted places in India.

 Spooky Occurrence: Nightguards and students studying till late have heard the footsteps of Lady Metcalfe and have seen fade grey shadows on the wall.
 Many believe that it is the most haunted place in Kolkata, and we don’t deny.